ameerbadri/twilio-asr-realtime-dashboard/README.md

 2) You'll need the Twilio Credentials and Sync Service ID during the Heroku app install

 ### Create a Sync Map (ASRBotEvents)
-We use the Sync Map object to store call details along with ASR and Intents.
-This map is subsribed by the frontend dashboard.
+Sync Map object is used to store call details along with ASR and Intents.
+This map is subscribed by the frontend dashboard.
 Run the following CURL command: curl -X POST https://sync.twilio.com/v1/Services/<SYNC_SERVICE_ID>/Maps \
  -d 'UniqueName=ASRBotEvents' \